Poking screen memory to display colour pixels in the dashboard view

 That aside, modes 4 and 5 work in the same way.
 Each character row takes up 256 bytes, or exactly one page, so we can convert from screen coordinates to character blocks using the same code.
 We can even work out the correct row in the relevant character block in the same way, as the screen x- and y-coordinate systems are identical.
 The only differences are:

 - How we manipulate the individual character row bytes to support the nibble system for four colours

 - The fact that the y-coordinate still ranges from 0 to 256, but this time there are only 128 pixels across the screen, so each pixel effectively has two different screen coordinates (though we can easily cater for this by ignoring the last bit of the y-coordinate)

 We can even use a similar system to the TWOS table that we use in PIXEL, but this time it's set up for the nibble system above.
 As a reminder, the TWOS table provides ready-made bytes for plotting single pixels, such as this one for plotting the third pixel in the row (out of 8):

 TWOS+2 = %00100000

-We can do the same for mode 5, but for the third pixel in the row (out of 4), the table returns this value instead:
+We can do the same for mode 5, but using the CTWOS table instead.
+For the third pixel in the row (out of 4), the table returns this value instead: